-Cost: 2D10 WPR/use Roll Required: G Range: Unlimited Area: 1 Mind
+Cost: 2D10 WPR/use Roll Required: G Range: Unlimited Area: 1 Mind they don't have living minds.

-This discipline allows your character to telepathically send a message to any other living mind of human intelligence or greater.
-Note that this counts out undead, ghosts, and some other forms of incorporeal creaturesthey don't have living minds.
 The message can be sent over any distance, but your character must wait 12 hours before contacting the same mind again.
 The success of each contact must be rolled for separately.
 The message can be no longer than seven words per round.